xbgmsharp/docker-MagicMirror/README.md

 # Updating Info

 Most of our images are static, versioned, and require an image update and container recreation to update the app inside.
-With some exceptions (ie. nextcloud, plex), we do not recommend or support updating apps inside the container.
-Please consult the [Application Setup](#application-setup) section above to see if it is recommended for the image.

 Below are the instructions for updating containers: